Energy Murambadoro Biography: Age, Wife, Children, Playing Career, Coaching Career, Teams Played For, Awards, Asiagate Scandal - Pindula, Local Knowledge

 Energy Murambadoro retraced his footsteps to Makepekepe but would only spend six months with the club before joining Benoni United.
 In almost theatrical fashion, Murambadoro left the club barely six months into his contract and rejoined Caps for a second time.[3]
 After rejoining CAPS, the goal minder went back to South Africa again where he joined Bidvest Wits Football Club before being loaned to Mpumalanga Black Aces during the 2009 to 2010 season.

-Murambadoro joined AmaZulu in 2013.
+Murambadoro joined AmaZulu in February 2015 replacing Tapuwa Kapini.[5]
 In 2019 he announced his retirement from a football career that spanned over 16 years.

 Murambadoro told his last club AmaZulu’s website on 15 May 2019 that he was quitting football as a player so that he could focus on a different career challenge.[4][6]